kevin-44/WAX_ExpressTrade_Integration/README.md

 <img alt = "OPSkins - Enable 2FA Step 10" src = "img/opskins_enable_2fa_step_10.png">

-You can get your `secret` by clicking on the `Settings` icon, hitting the `Export / Import` option, and then pressing the `Download Backup File` button:
+You can then get your `secret` by clicking on the `Settings` icon, hitting the `Export / Import` option, and then pressing the `Download Backup File` button:

 <img alt = "OPSkins - Enable 2FA Step 7" src = "img/opskins_enable_2fa_step_7.png">